 Online directories often include international employer information.
-Two such databases are Business and Company Resource Center and Hoovers Company Information.
+Two such databases are Business and Company Resource Center and Hoover's Company Information.
 Each database provides contact information for many types of organizations.
 To access each database, go to the FSU Libraries website at www.lib.fsu.edu.
-On the homepage, select the tab called Articles & Databases.
-Click on the A-Z link and select a database from the alphabetical listing.
+On the homepage, select the "Find a Database" link.
+Click on the A-Z link (option 3), and select a database from the alphabetical listing.
+Use the steps outlined below to search through these databases:

-1. Business and Company Resource Center
+Business and Company ASAP

-- a.
-Click the Search Now link under the Company Search icon. - b.
-Type in the name of a product in Product/Brand Name or Product/Brand Type box. - c.
-Type in the country you are researching in the State/Country box. - d.
-Click Search.
+- Click the Search Now link under the Company Search icon. - Type in the name of a product in Product/Brand Name or Product/Brand Type box. - Type in the country you are researching in the State/Country box. - Click Search.

-2. Hoover's Company Capsules/Profiles
+Hoover's Company Profiles via ProQuest

-- a.
-Select Advanced Search if it doesn't come up by default. - b.
-Choose one or more of types of companies you are interested in by selecting them in the Company/ org type box.
-Skip this step if you do not want to limit your search by company type. - c.
-Type the name of the country in the Location box. - d.
-Click Search.
+- Select Advanced Search if it doesn't come up by default. - Choose one or more of types of companies you are interested in by selecting them in the Company/ org type box.
+Skip this step if you do not want to limit your search by company type. - Type the name of the country in the Location box. - Click Search.

-Going Global is a web-based resource that provides information related to international employment for more than 80 countries, including Mexico, Russia, United Arab Emirates, and Dubai.
+GoinGlobal is a web-based resource that provides information related to international employment for more than 80 countries, including Mexico, Russia, United Arab Emirates, and Dubai.
 In addition to current opportunities for work abroad, you can find culture-specific advice on résumé writing and interviewing, country-specific employment trends, and company/industry profiles.
 For company profiles, choose the Key Employer Directory.
-To access Going Global, log in to Secure Apps through Blackboard at campus.fsu.edu using your FSUID and password.
+To access GoinGlobal, log in to Secure Apps through Blackboard at campus.fsu.edu using your FSUID and password.

-Uniworld is accessed by logging in to Secure Apps through Blackboard at campus.fsu.edu using your FSUID and password.
+Uniworld is accessed by logging into Secure Apps through Blackboard at campus.fsu.edu using your FSUID and password.